 As a regulatory tool, zoning bylaws specify permitted uses for different areas of the community and assign specific regulations to these areas to guide development.
 For example, zoning bylaws include regulations with regard to density as well as the site locations and sizes of buildings.

 Property owners seeking to develop or redevelop their property should consult the District of West Kelowna Zoning Bylaw to determine the permitted regulations for the zone that applies to their lot(s) or contact the Planning Department at 778-797-8830.

-The District of West Kelowna has initiated a review of its Zoning Bylaw.
-The existing bylaw was inherited from the Regional District of Central Okanagan and was last substantially reviewed and updated in 2000.
+The District of West Kelowna initiated a review of Zoning Bylaw 871 in 2012.
+The bylaw had been inherited from the Regional District of Central Okanagan and had last been substantially reviewed and updated in 2000.

-In July 2011, the District of West Kelowna adopted its first Official Community Plan (OCP) and the Zoning Bylaw had to be reviewed to reflect the policy directions identified in the new OCP.
-The municipality developed a variety of master plans such as the Agriculture Plan, Waterfront Plan and Westbank Centre Revitalization Plan to assist in providing a further framework for the update to the Zoning Bylaw.
-The review of the Zoning Bylaw addressed a number of technical and operational issues associated with the existing bylaw to create a clear and consistent, user-friendly document for both staff and the community.
-The review of the Zoning Bylaw will be completed in 2014.
+An update to the Zoning Bylaw was also a necessary next step after the District of West Kelowna adopted its first Official Community Plan (OCP) in July 2012.
+The Zoning Bylaw had to be reviewed to reflect the policy directions identified in the new OCP.
+Furthermore, the municipality developed a variety of master plans such as the Agriculture Plan, Waterfront Plan and Westbank Centre Revitalization Plan, which provided further framework for an updated Zoning Bylaw.
+The review of the Zoning Bylaw also addressed a number of technical and operational issues associated with the previous bylaw.
+The aim was to create a clear and consistent, user-friendly document for both staff and the community.

 Third reading on December 10, 2013

 Public hearing on November 26, 2013